 The best ab rollers can get you a six-pack, yet it takes up very little space in your home.
-The process of getting a six-pack might not be as simple as buying the best ab roller and BOOM, you have washboard abs, but this small yet effective home gym equipment can certainly help you roll your way to slender midriff faster than just trying to lose weight by eating leaf salad and drinking water.
+The process of getting a six-pack might not be as simple as buying the best ab roller, and BOOM, you have washboard abs, but this small yet effective home gym equipment can certainly help you roll your way to a slender midriff faster.

 Ab rollers don't look like a serious piece of fitness equipment, yet they are one of the most powerful tools you can utilise to build a killer six-pack and a bullet-proof core.
 The best ab rollers are a 'core' part of the best core exercises – another reason to get one soon.